 Issues regarding MH-DNS record editing and deletion were reported earlier today.
 These issues have since been fixed and any use of MH-DNS should run smoothly from now on.
 Due to a possible security breach from CloudFlare, please read the latest blog post.

-Administrators and developers have made a total of 49 announcements.
+Administrators have posted a total of 57 announcements.